 The skull is an entity in itself.
 It is a jigsaw puzzle of irregular bones and very specific puzzle edges that combine to form a masterpiece.
 It is a helmet for the brain and a scaffold for the face.
 Even though the bones are separated by very narrow and shallow jagged sutures, they skull is not divided by every single point of articulation, but by the areas that are created via these bony connections.
 The main areas of the skull loosely termed are the face and the head.
 Anatomically and developmentally, they are known as the Viscerocranium and the Neurocranium respectively.
 This article will highlight the key points of the neurocranium and elaborate on the bones and adjacent anatomical structures which surround it.

 The primary functions of the neurocranium are to form the shape of the head and to protect the brain and the organs that control the five senses; the eyes, the ears and the areas of the brain that control touch, taste and smell.
-The bones that make up the neurocranium include the frontal bone, the sphenoid bone, the two parietal bones, the two temporal bones and the occipital bone.
+The bones that make up the neurocranium include the sphenoid, temporal, ethmoid, parietal, occipital and frontal bones.
+Remember these bones quickly with the mnemonic "STEP OF" which is combined out of the first letters of the every word.

 The sphenoid bone is in a unique position, because it is surrounded anteriorly by the frontal bone, superiorly by the parietal bone and posteriorly, as well as laterally, by the temporal bone.
 It borders the anterior and middle cranial fossae, with its most prominent feature being the sella turcica which holds the hypophysis.
 Internally, the bone articulate anteriorly with the cribriform plate via the sphenoethmoidal suture and the frontal bone anterolaterally via the sphenofrontal suture.
 Externally, the pterion can be seen on the lateral side of the skull and it is the connection between the parietal bone and sphenoid bone.
 Posteriorly the squamous suture connects the temporal bone and the sphenoid bone.